-- (d) The value of the Fund's OTC Shariah-compliant derivative transaction with any single counter-party must not exceed 5% of the Fund's Net Asset Value and the Fund's exposure from derivatives position should not exceed the Fund's Net Asset Value at all times; - (e) The Fund's investments in Shariah-compliant collective investment schemes must not exceed 25% of the overall number of issued units/shares in any one Shariahcompliant collective investment scheme; - (f) In the case of cross-investment by the Fund in another sub-fund of the Unit Trust the following additional restrictions apply: - (i) The investment shall not be made in a sub-fund which itself holds units in any other sub-fund within the Unit Trust; - (ii) The rate of the annual investment management fee which investors in the Fund are charged in respect of that portion of the Fund's assets invested in the Units of the other sub-funds of the Unit Trust (the Receiving Funds) (whether such fee is paid directly at the Fund level, indirectly at the level of the Receiving Funds or a combination of both) shall not exceed the rate of the maximum annual investment management fee which investors in the Fund may be charged in respect of the balance of the Fund's assets, such that there shall be no double charging of the annual investment management fee to the Fund as a result of its investments in the Receiving Fund. - 3.2 The general investment restrictions set out in Appendix G of the Prospectus shall also apply to the Fund.
-The following also constitute the Shariah Investment Guidelines in respect of the Fund:
+- (a) The Fund's investments in Shariah compliant equities as provided for in the investment policy, issued by any single issuer must not exceed 10% of the Fund's Net Asset Value; - (b) The Fund's investments in Shariah compliant equities, as provided for in the investment policy must not exceed 10% of the securities issued by any single issuer; - (c) The Fund's investments in Shariah-compliant collective investment schemes must not exceed 25% of the overall number of issued units/shares in any one Shariah-compliant collective investment scheme; and - (d) In the case of cross-investment by the Fund in another sub-fund of the Unit Trust the following additional restrictions apply: - (i) The investment shall not be made in a sub-fund which itself holds units in any other sub-fund within the Unit Trust; - (ii) The rate of the annual investment management fee which investors in the Fund are charged in respect of that portion of the Fund's assets invested in the Units of the other sub-funds of the Unit Trust (the Receiving Funds)

+(whether such fee is paid directly at the Fund level, indirectly at the level of the Receiving Funds or a combination of both) shall not exceed the rate of the maximum annual investment management fee which investors in the Fund may be charged in respect of the balance of the Fund's assets, such that there shall be no double charging of the annual investment management fee to the Fund as a result of its investments in the Receiving Fund.

-a) Equities - The Fund may invest directly in securities which are Shariah-compliant listed under the list of Shariah-compliant securities included in the Index universe and other universes or service providers deemed Shariah compliant by the Shariah Adviser.
-The Index may be referred to as part of the stock selection process as it reflects Shariah compliant equities and is designed to measure the performance of the large and mid cap segments across certain developed markets - and certain emerging market countries in the Asia market.
+- 2.2 The general investment restrictions set out in Appendix G of the Prospectus shall also apply to the Fund.
+The following also constitute the Shariah Investment Guidelines in respect of the Fund: - a) Equities The Fund may invest directly in securities which are Shariah-compliant listed under the list of Shariah-compliant securities included in the Index universe and other universes or service providers deemed Shariah compliant by the Shariah Adviser.
+The Index may be referred to as part of the stock selection process as it reflects Shariah compliant equities and is designed to measure the performance of the large and mid-cap segments across certain developed markets and certain emerging market countries in the Asia market.

 For the avoidance of doubt, the Shariah Adviser has no discretionary input in respect of security selection.
-Securities which are not listed on the list of Shariah-compliant securities approved by the indices shall comply with the following Dow Jones Islamic Methodology guidelines which have been reviewed by the Shariah Adviser:
+Securities which are not listed on the list of Shariah-compliant securities approved by the indices shall comply with the following Dow Jones Islamic Methodology guidelines which have been reviewed by the Shariah Adviser.